rufuspollock/rufuspollock.com/content/post/2018-02-24-solving-the-internet-monopolies-problem-google-facebook-etc.md

 ## Fake news: confusing which symptoms are related to which disease

-Or even confusing which symptoms are related to which disease.
-For example, fake news is a symptom only tangentially related to this disease.
-Fake news is a problem but it is only partially related to monopolisation.
-The causes of fake news are much more complex than simple monopoly -- in fact, you could argue that more diversity in media actually makes echo chambers worse.
-Nevertheless, reducing monopoly at Facebook and Google level may bring *some* improvement - see https://rufuspollock.com/2016/11/26/fake-news-post-truth---is-it-news-and-what-can-we-do/
+We must also be careful not to confuse which symptoms are related to which disease.
+For example, fake news *is* a problem but it is only tangentially related to the disease of monopoly.
+The causes of fake news are many and various and much more complex than simple monopoly.
+In fact, one could argue that more diversity in media actually makes echo chambers worse.
+Reducing monopoly at Facebook and Google level may bring *some* improvement but it is probably secondary.
+For more, see https://rufuspollock.com/2016/11/26/fake-news-post-truth---is-it-news-and-what-can-we-do/

 [^2]: See as an example of just this kind of proposal https://meanjin.com.au/essays/the-last-days-of-reality/